ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 <dd>JSON serialized instances of wepppy.nodb classes used by WEPPcloud.
 These contain metadata related to the project.
 They are viewable in FireFox/Notepad++ etc.</dd>
 </dl>

+### Daily Water Balance Report

+The ‘totalwatsed.csv’ file contains all the water balance components and sediment yield combined across the hillslopes in a watershed.
+The report also has daily streamflow and sediment yield at the outlet of the watershed that can be used to compare results against observed values.
+Users can open this file in excel and analyze the results as desired.
+The pivot table in excel can be used to summarize the results by calendar year or water year.